 What is Cold Frame Gardening?

 Cold frame gardening can best be described as a miniature, unheated greenhouse.
-It involves building a low wooden or polycarbonate frame around a garden section and placing a hinged, transparent covering over the top.
+It involves building a low wooden or polycarbonate frame around a section of the garden and placing a hinged, transparent covering over the top.

 Common materials used for the transparent covering include old windows and doors.
-Glass in the windows and doors let sunlight pass through but retain heat within the structure.
+Glass in the windows and doors lets sunlight pass through but retains heat within the structure.

 Some people will also place straw bales or other protective insulators on the north side of the cold frame.
 This helps stop cold winds and other winter conditions from affecting the garden.